Contact Us

 • Orphaned records from past manual data entry

-Solution: Conduct a data cleansing project before go-live.
-Validate all employee records in Workday against NetSuite requirements.
+Conduct a data cleansing project before go-live.
+Validate all employee records in Workday against NetSuite requirements before you build a single flow.

 Both Workday and NetSuite handle sensitive employee data.
 Protect your integration by: